ProgrammerWithNoSkills/ProgrammerWithNoSkills/README.md

 > If you are here, you probably already know what you're looking for

 - Email or DM me if you wish to access private code repositories
-- Most things here are W.I.P so don't expect too much
+- Most things here are W.I.P/Dead so don't expect too much

 ## What I am working on